Escrows/vercel/README.md

 # Nextjs + Login Metamask

+This is a easy project to use metamask in your own web.

-You can connect your own metamask wallet and see the balance and address.
+You can see your balance and adress in frontend.

 ## How to use

-First, run the development server:
+First install the npm dependences and second start the project

 ```bash
 npm install